 Helix Core is often used in diverse topologies, with many servers acting as replicas.
 Helix Core quickly delivers assets to contributors in development centers and studios around the globe.

-When it comes to observability, it provides logging features that include the raw data you need.
+When it comes to observability and monitoring, Helix Core provides logging features that include the raw data you need.
 Logging can be combined with client commands to automate workflows.